Anthonykuzmich/Anthonykuzmich/README.md

 I'm highly motivated Software Engineer 💻 , mostly I work with ~~snakes 🐍 tssss~~ - **Python, Django, Flask, FastApi, React.**

 I enjoy programming 😍 and at the same time have strong communicational skills with good knowledge of foreign languages 🌍 :
-- English C1
+- English 🇬🇧 C1
-- German A2-B1.
+- German 🇩🇪 A2-B1.

-My achievements on the latest project:
+#### My achievements on the latest project 🔥:
-#### My achievements 🔥:
 - Implemented ETL/ELT pipelines for data acquisition using RQ workers
 - Developed complex rules to parse web pages with Scrappy
 - Wrote Terraform templates for deploying ElasticSearch on existing Kubernetes cluster